dem1995/machine-learning/curriculum/probability/probability.md

 ### Probability Mass & Density Functions
 Probability distributions themselves are a bit daunting to consider directly - it can be useful to be able to fall back on their technical sense, but that same  sense is unwieldy to work with. **Fortunately, we can instead obtain probability distributions by simply defining them in terms of _probability density functions_ and _probability mass functions_**.

 Probability mass/density functions rely on defining a density value at each point in the sample space - probabilities of items in the event space are then the sum/integral of their constituent samples.
-It's worth noting that PMFs and PDFs don't necessarily produce probabilities - they can produce values >1, for example.
+It's worth noting that PMFs and PDFs don't necessarily produce probabilities (although for spaces of finite size (cardinality) they do).

 #### Probability Mass Functions
 For a discrete sample space Ω, a PMF is a function <img src="https://i.upmath.me/svg/p%3A%5COmega%20%5Cto%20%5B0%2C%201%5D" alt="p:\Omega \to [0, 1]" /> that satisfies